-Dangerous network configurations or erroneous permissions cloud resources may expose critical assets to attackers.
-Security teams must continuously check IaC templates for security issues without being a hurdle to the pace of DevOps teams.
+Dangerous network configurations or erroneous permissions in cloud resources may expose critical assets to attackers.
+Security teams must continuously check IaC templates for security issues without this becoming a hurdle to the pace of DevOps teams.
 Typical security issues to be checked are:

 - Over-Permissioned Cloud Resources and Code: Cloud resources and code should only have the permissions they need to perform their tasks.
 Over-Permissioned cloud resources can be abused by attackers to escalate permissions.

-- IaC Misconfigurations: Common misconfiguration like public accessible storage, public
+- IaC Misconfigurations: Common misconfigurations like public accessible storage, public